Committee > Captain

 Specific activities / core role

-- Liaise with official sports bodies (RWA, SRWA, etc.)
+- Liaise with official sports bodies (RWA, and regional bodies, etc.)

 General duties and responsibilities

-- Communicates with fellow team members, and provide support and advice where needed.
+- Communicate with fellow team members and provide support and advice where needed.

 - Committee meeting cycle (usually 2 or 3 times a year)

-- Compile a quarterly Captain Newsletter to be distributed to Centurions by the Hon.Secretary and publish on the website
+- Compile a quarterly Captain Newsletter to be distributed to Centurions by the Hon.Secretary to be published on the website

 - Produce, distribute and discuss forthcoming events to Committee